Version: eXtendFiles 1.8.7 and above

 What causes the error message when uploading a file with eXtendFiles?

-The error message occurs when attempting to upload a file using eXtendFiles when the Microsoft SharePoint maximum of 50,000 shared files within a folder/sub-folder has been reached.
+The error message occurs when attempting to upload a file using eXtendFiles when the Microsoft SharePoint maximum of 50,000 shared links within a folder/sub-folder has been reached.

 Are there any workarounds for the SharePoint file sharing limitation?

 Yes, there are several workarounds for the SharePoint file sharing limitation.
-These include creating a new SharePoint site and pointing eXtendFiles to that site, using the "Do not make file public" preference to set files as private by default, and switching to a different backend storage provider where file sharing limitations aren't present.
+These include creating a new SharePoint site and pointing eXtendFiles to that site, using the System User With Private Upload setting to set files as private by default, and switching to a different backend storage provider where file sharing limitations aren't present.

-What is the "User based file upload" preference in SharePoint/OneDrive?
+What is the "User Based File Upload" setting in SharePoint/OneDrive?

 Are there any limitations to the SharePoint file sharing workaround options?